MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/discover/hologram.md

 ---
 title: What is a hologram?
 description: HoloLens lets you view and interact with three-dimensional holograms, objects made of light and sound that appear in the world around you.
-author: hferrone
+author: qianw211
-ms.author: v-hferrone
+ms.author: v-qianwen
-ms.date: 03/21/2018
+ms.date: 07/01/2021
 ms.topic: article
 keywords: Windows Mixed Reality, HoloLens, holograms, design, interaction, mixed reality headset, windows mixed reality headset, what is augmented reality
 ---

 # What is a hologram?

-<iframe width="940" height="530" src="https://www.youtube.com/embed/MVXH5V8MVQo" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-HoloLens lets you create **holograms**, which are objects made of light and sound that appear in the world around you like real objects.
-Holograms respond to your [gaze](../design/gaze-and-commit.md), [gestures](../design/gaze-and-commit.md#composite-gestures), and [voice commands](../design/voice-input.md).
+HoloLens lets you view **holograms**, which are objects made of light and sound that appear in the world around you like real objects.
+Holograms can respond to your [gaze](../design/gaze-and-commit.md), [gestures](../design/gaze-and-commit.md#composite-gestures), and [voice commands](../design/voice-input.md).
 They can even interact with [real-world surfaces](../design/spatial-mapping.md) around you.
-With holograms, you can create digital objects that are part of your world.
+Holograms are digital objects that are part of your world.

 <br>